katacliny/GitHookCommit_msg_template/readme.md

 This is a Python githook for dealing with branch strategy and common git mistakes.

-## Installation

-Copy the .githooks folder in your git repo and falow the intruction in the readme file inside that folder.

 ## Usage

 Just try to make a invalid commit and you will see and output like this